kazuibasou/hyper-dk-series/README.md

 We introduce how to use the HyperGraph class.
 We can perform basic analyses and manipulations of a hypergraph using this class and its functions.

+The HyperGraph class contains two public variables:

+- V: A list of nodes.
+- E: A list of hyperedges.

+In the following, we introduce functions for the HyperGraph class.

 ### hypergraph.HyperGraph.construct_hypergraph(V, E)

 Construct a hypergraph from a set of nodes *V* and a set of hyperedges *E*.